yetanotherco/aligned_layer/docs/guides/5_setup_aligned.md

 ## Anvil

-To start anvil, a local Ethereum devnet, for you to deploy and interact with the contracts:
+To start anvil, a local Ethereum devnet with all necessary contracts already deployed and ready to be interacted with, run:
 ```bash
 make anvil_start_with_block_time
 ```